Assistive Listening Systems, including Hearing loops

 Many buildings and telephones are ‘looped’.
 They have special facilities for hearing impaired people who wear a hearing aid that is fitted with a T-switch (or telecoil).
 This T-switch on your aid may help you to hear speakers or programs more clearly - via an electronic hearing loop - especially if there is background noise.

-The International Deafness Symbol is often displayed to indicate the presence of a hearing loop.
+The International Deafness Symbol is displayed to indicate the presence of a hearing loop.

 Why should my organisation have one?